Direct Line Insurance Group plc Half Year Report for the first half of 2018

-2. See appendix A – Alternative performance measures on page 39 for reconciliation to financial statement line items
+- See glossary on pages 40 and 41 for definitions and appendix A – Alternative performance measures on page 42 for reconciliation to financial statement line items.

-3. Estimates based on the Group’s Solvency II partial internal model output for 30 June 2016
+- Estimates based on the Group’s solvency II partial internal model.

 Forward-looking statements disclaimer

 Certain information contained in this document, including any information as to the Group’s strategy, plans or future financial or operating performance, constitutes “forward-looking statements”.
-These forward-looking statements may be identified by the use of forward-looking terminology, including the terms “aims”, “anticipates”, “aspire”, “believes”, “continue”, “could”, “estimates”, “expects”, “guidance”, “intends”, “may”, “mission”, “outlook”, “plans”, “predicts”, “projects”, “seeks”, “should”, “strategy”, “targets” or “will” or, in each case, their negative or other variations or comparable terminology, or by discussions of strategy, plans, objectives, goals, future events or intentions.
+These forward-looking statements may be identified by the use of forward-looking terminology, including the terms “aims”, “ambition”, “anticipates”, “aspire”, “believes”, “continue”, “could”, “estimates”, “expects”, “guidance”, “intends”, “may”, “mission”, “outlook”, “over the medium term”, “plans”, “predicts”, “projects”, “propositions”, “seeks”, “should”, “strategy”, “targets” or “will” or, in each case, their negative or other variations or comparable terminology, or by discussions of strategy, plans, objectives, goals, future events or intentions.
 These forward-looking statements include all matters that are not historical facts.
 They appear in a number of places throughout this document and include statements regarding the intentions, beliefs or current expectations of the Directors concerning, among other things: the Group’s results of operations, financial condition, prospects, growth, strategies and the industry in which the Group operates.
-Examples of forward-looking statements include financial targets and guidance which are contained in this document specifically with respect to the return on tangible equity, the Group’s combined operating ratio, prior-year reserve releases, cost reduction, investment income yield, net realised and unrealised gains, results from the Run-off segment, restructuring and other one-off costs, and risk appetite range.
+Examples of forward-looking statements include financial targets and guidance which are contained in this document specifically with respect to the return on tangible equity, solvency capital ratio, the Group’s combined operating ratio, prior-year reserve releases, cost reduction, reductions in expense and commission ratios, investment income yield, net realised and unrealised gains and risk appetite range.
 By their nature, all forward-looking statements involve risk and uncertainties because they relate to events and depend on circumstances that may or may not occur in the future or are beyond the Group’s control.

 The forward-looking statements contained in this document reflect knowledge and information available as of the date of preparation of this document.
 The Group and the Directors expressly disclaim any obligations or undertaking to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise, unless required to do so by applicable law or regulation.
 Nothing in this document should be construed as a profit forecast.